 Three options are available to you for your car rental:

-• Go directly to a rental agency (if you are already there)
+- Go directly to a rental agency (if you are already in Australia)

 When selecting a rental company, consider factors such as rental costs, vehicle selection, insurance options, and customer reviews.
 Online comparison tools can be invaluable in finding the best deals and ensuring you choose a company that meets your specific needs.